801C07/bwhthd.github.io/work.md

 ###Math Tutor, Owner: Collegeapptutor.com
 #### Aug.
 2012 - Jan.
 2013
-Website for the math tutoring business I started.
-I used it to inform people of the service I started.
+This was the first website I created.
+I used it for a math tutoring business to inform people of the service.

 * Marketing
 * Entrepreneurship